Khot-snehal/project2/README.md

 # new project
-this is new project created by local system.
+This project was created from local system. created by student